mbuilov/cmn_headers/README.md

 3. long options started with one dash (like `-help` or `-file file` or `-file=file`)
 4. dash or double-dash options (`-` or `--` alone)

-Multiple short options that do not require a value may be bundled together: `-abc` is equivalent to `-a -b -c`.
+Multiple short options may be bundled together: `-x-dfabc` as equivalent of `-x - -d -fabc`.

-Dash option `-` usually used to specify `stdin` or `stdout` streams.
+Dash value `-` usually used to specify `stdin` or `stdout` streams.

+Dash option `-` is also supported, but it can't have a value or begin a long option started with one dash.

 Double-dash option `--` denotes end of options, all arguments after it - parameters.